DeveloperDenis/TileMapEditor/README.md

 - create arbitrarily large tile maps that can be scrolled if they don't fit on the screen
   - draw tiles onto the tile map using paint or fill tools
   - move around bigger maps by using the scroll bars or the move tool
-  - access each tool quickly by pressing the shortcut keys (p, f, or m respectively) or hold down the space bar to temporarily use the move tool
+  - access each tool quickly by pressing the shortcut keys (p, f, and m respectively) or hold down the space bar to temporarily use the move tool

 - import image files as tile sheets
   - tile sheets are automatically cropped and any empty tiles are removed from drawing